-Narrative explicitly stating whether the school met the measure and discussing by how much the school fell short of or exceeded the measure, and notable performance in specific cohorts and populations.
-This section can also be used to explain the results in the context of the school program, attributing the results to effective practices or problem areas.
+Narrative explicitly stating whether the school met the measure and discussing by how much the school fell short of or exceeded the measure, and notable performance in specific cohorts and

-&lt;sup>22 The New York State Report Card provides the district results for students scoring at or above 65.
+22 The New York State Report Card provides the district results for students scoring at or above 65.

-&lt;sup>23 See page 39 above for an explanation of the APL.
+23 See page 39 above for an explanation of the APL.